Archive for the 'animals' Category

 She jumps into my lap with the stubborn, single-mindedness of a girl cat.
 Gracie was the same way, but Gracie didn’t leave four tiny holes in the skin of my thigh, rousing me to holler from the pain of her stubborn climb.

 You’d laugh too, to see her looking wild and alarmed, rushing away from the shout, to hide behind a pile of ‘Shall i keep them?’ books.
 She knocks things down.
 She doesn’t listen.
-She hops into my lap over and over while I’m sitting at the keyboard, thinking I will write the twisted etchings of my mind down.
+She hops into my lap over and over while I’m sitting at the keyboard, thinking I will write the twisted etchings of my mind.

 I have to take my hands off the keyboard, and wrap them around this little, purring body.
 She doesn’t understand anything.
 She doesn’t know I’m a failure, that I make some sort of living off of introspection, that I hate myself, and the holiday, and love my family and hate their presence and hate hate hate the STUFF; she’s a fool.